 By Poorvi Sanjanwala, Partner, Pearl Boga, Principal Associate and Karen Issac, Associate at Rajani Associates

-Due to the mandatory financial thresholds stipulated by the Companies Act, even small and medium enterprises (SMEs) would fall within the ambit of CSR compliance.
+Due to the mandatory financial thresholds stipulated by the Companies Act, even small and medium enterprises (SMEs) would fall within the ambit of CSR compliance in India.

 There is no correlation between the thresholds stipulated for CSR activities under the Companies Act vis-à-vis the investment provided under the MSME Act, for an entity to be identified as an SME.
 And in so far as SMEs are concerned, limited resources available with them, may place a financial burden to effectively conduct CSR activities.